Winter Break Trips

 New trip for Winter Break 2018!

-This course explores the Florida Keys and the subtropical rivers of central Florida (half the course in each location).
+This course explores the central Florida coast and the subtropical rivers of central Florida.

-- Outdoors Skills (sea kayaking, canoeing, & snorkeling)
+- Outdoors Skills (stand up paddle boarding, canoeing, & snorkeling)

 - Marine & Freshwater Ecology